[Page updated: 5 June 2019]

 The two lighting modes (with low and high in each) are:

-- Reactive Lighting – automatically adjusts beam strength depending where Nao is pointed, saving batteries.
+- Reactive Lighting – automatically adjusts beam strength depending on where Nao is pointed, saving batteries.

 AUTO ADJUSTING BEAM (RLT)